Fluency Disorders - Stuttering

 Upon completion of the course, students are expected to be able to:

-• Know the primary and secondary characteristics of fluency disorders and stuttering
+• Recognize and describe the primary and secondary characteristics of fluency disorders and stuttering.

 • Synthesize information from history and assessment and form hypotheses regarding differential diagnosis and prognosis